-- Olympic Lodge is a cozy place to stay close to Olympic National Park with an outdoor pool and bistro. (rates start at $125 per night; book your room on Booking.com or Hotels.com)
+- Olympic Lodge is a cozy place to stay close to Olympic National Park with an outdoor pool and bistro. (rates start at $125 per night; book your room on Booking.com)

 Start your trip to the Olympic National Park and then head to the gateway city of Port Angeles.

 You can take a full-day excursion from Port Angeles to explore Hurricane Ridge and Marymere Falls during your Olympic Peninsula loop road trip.
-Or head off early in the morning, on your own, on the Hurricane Ridge Road.
-You will make your way along the winding 19-mile road to the alpine meadows of Hurricane Ridge.
+Or head off early in the morning, on your own, on Hurricane Ridge Road, and you will make your way along the winding 19-mile road to the alpine meadows of Hurricane Ridge.

 For experienced hikers, set out at the Obstruction Point a little further.
 The Obstruction Point sits at 6,105 feet and offers some of the park’s most panoramic vistas and wildlife-rich trails.

-After a great day of exploring, head back to Port Angeles to relax and enjoy a meal in town.
+After a great day of exploring, head back to explore Port Angeles attractions and enjoy a meal in town.

 Day 2: Explore Elwha Valley and Lake Crescent